fastboatster/Simos18_SBOOT/README.md

 If these two signals are present, the ECU knows it's time to go into the Supplier Bootloader.
 Next, the ECU expects some CAN messages on the normal Powertrain CAN pins to tell it it REALLY is time to go into SBOOT, and then it loads up the SBOOT command processor and an ISO-TP stack.

 Next, the SBOOT command processor expects some custom commands sent over ISO-TP, which ideally are used to upload a manufacturer-provided custom bootloader.
 Where things really get interesting is that there's a Seed/Key process before any extended access is allowed to the command processor.
 The Seed/Key process looks secure on the surface.
-The ECU sends 256 bytes of psuedo-random (Mersenne Twister) data encrypted using an RSA public key (M ^ E mod N) to the client and expects the client to send the decrypted data back.
+The ECU sends 256 bytes of pseudo-random (Mersenne Twister) data encrypted using an RSA public key (M ^ E mod N) to the client and expects the client to send the decrypted data back.
 Given how RSA works, this SHOULD require the private key, but there is a fatal mistake:
 The ECU does not seed the Seed/Key process with real OR enough entropy (randomness).
-There are two mistakes: the random number generator is seeded with the system timer, which is not a source of entropy because it behaves predictably, and the random number generator is only seeded with 31 bits (231 possible values) worth of data, which can easily be calculated on a modern processor in seconds to minutes.
+There are two mistakes: the random number generator is seeded with the system timer, which is not a source of entropy because it behaves predictably, and the random number generator is only seeded with 31 bits (2^31 possible values) worth of data, which can easily be calculated on a modern processor in seconds to minutes.

 This process could be exploited by carefully controlling the timing of the Seed message to always cause the same message to be sent (there is a countermeasure against this, where Seed isn't accepted until the ECU has been running for a few hundred ms, but it's a weak countermeasure because it's still a fixed time value).
 Or it could be exploited by generating a huge rainbow table of all possible values.
 But the easiest way to exploit it is a combination: to send the Seed message at a predictable time, and then brute-force over a small keyspace until we find a Key message which encrypts to match the Seed. https://github.com/bri3d/Simos18_SBOOT/blob/main/twister.c